 Wild Bird Hunting

 In earlier life I showed dogs for almost 30 years and finished numerous champions on the bench.
 I participated in and judged Hunt Tests and spent many hours in the saddle at my club’s field trials.
 I ran a training group at my farm in Vermont for many years with a focus on helping owners train their own dogs for hunting and for performance events.
-This varied history is the reason that I do care about what my gundogs look like as well as how they perform in the field: I want a classically beautiful setter that is an athlete and one with strong instincts to handle birds for the gun and easy to live with at the end of the day.
+This varied history is the reason that I do care about what my gundogs look like as well as how they perform in the field: I want a classically beautiful setter that is an athlete with strong instincts to handle birds for the gun and easy to live with at the end of the day.
 I have found the ryman-type setter to offer all of this and I enjoy meeting the many hunters who feel the same.
 This type of Setter is in danger of falling victim to it’s beauty and disposition – much like the Irish Setters did in my youth.
 So I strongly advocate for focusing on the strong, natural hunting instincts that George Ryman bred into them and for keeping them out of the pet market.
-I occasionally offer thoughtfully bred puppies for the serious hunter who wants a companion hunting dog.
+I occasionally offer thoughtfully bred puppies only for the serious hunter who wants a companion hunting dog.

-Our Philosophy: “Quality, not quantity”and “Wild Birds”
+My Philosophy: “Quality, not quantity”and “Wild Birds”